spack/spack/lib/spack/docs/basic_usage.rst

 options.
 In this scenario, you should write ``mpileaks~debug`` to avoid ambiguity.

-When spack normalizes specs, it prints them out with no spaces boolean variants using the backwards compatibility syntax and uses only ``~`` for disabled boolean variants.
+When spack normalizes specs, it prints them out with no-spaces Boolean variants using the backwards compatibility syntax and uses only ``~`` for disabled Boolean variants.
 The ``-`` and spaces on the command line are provided for convenience and legibility.

 ^^^^^^^^^^^^^^
 Compiler Flags
 ^^^^^^^^^^^^^^

-Compiler flags are specified using the same syntax as non-boolean variants, but fulfill a different purpose.
+Compiler flags are specified using the same syntax as non-Boolean variants, but fulfill a different purpose.
 While the function of a variant is set by the package, compiler flags are used by the compiler wrappers to inject flags into the compile line of the build.
 Additionally, compiler flags are